amadxr/rosie-the-robot-maid/README.md

 Auto-cleaning tool for sales lead lists.
-Built using Python 3 and other libraries.
+Built using Python 3 and other libraries listed in the next section.

 ## Requirements

 * Python 3.*
+* Pandas
 * Jupyter Notebook (it's probably best to install conda)